Corruption in Chad: Anti-corruption efforts

 Chad has a ministry for combating corruption, called the Ministry of Morality and Good Governance.
-In 2009, the ministry made a strategic plan to combat corruption, in the same year as an investigation against 10 government officials including the then-mayor of N'Djamena and several cabinet ministers.
+In 2009, the ministry made a strategic plan to combat corruption, in the same year as an investigation against 10 government officials, including the then-mayor of N'Djamena and several cabinet ministers.
 The charges against them were dropped in 2010 because of the lack of evidence.

-In 2012, the Chadian government launched Operation Cobra which aimed to increase transparency and dismiss corrupt officials.
-It resulted in 400 officials being dismissed and according to the Ministry of Morality and Good Governance, XAF 25 billion (about €38 million) to be recovered.
+In 2012, the Chadian government launched Operation Cobra, which aimed to increase transparency and dismiss corrupt officials.
+It resulted in 400 officials being dismissed and according to the Ministry of Morality and Good Governance, XAF 25 billion (about €38 million) was to be recovered.

-The Bertelsmann Transformation Index and the US Department of State have described government's anti-corruption efforts as politically motivated and used as a way to eliminate political opposition.
+The Bertelsmann Transformation Index and the US Department of State have described the government's anti-corruption efforts as politically motivated and used as a way to eliminate political opposition.

 Protests

 Starting in 2014, protests against the corruption and authoritarianism of President Déby were held in N'Djamena.
 As of 2020, the protests had no success.